getodk/docs/docs/entities-intro.rst

 I need to assign specific Entities to specific data collectors, how can I represent this?
 -----------------------------------------------------------------------------------------

-Currently, the only way to an entire Entity List is always sent to every device and there is no way to subset the list.
-This is something that we intend to eventually enable.
+You can limit data collectors to :ref:`only see the Entities they created <central-entities-settings>` but there is no way to set or change the Entity owner yet.
+By default, the entire Entity List is always sent to every device.

 For now, you can limit the Entities that are available from a :ref:`select_one_from_file <select-from-external-dataset>` using a :ref:`choice_filter <cascading-selects>`.
 This won't limit the amount of data sent to each device but it can significantly reduce the amount of options shown to each user and can help speed up :ref:`lookup expressions <referencing-values-in-datasets>`.